 Many refugees are in poor physical, mental health.
 Refugees in many camps often have little to do.
 And half of global refugees are children.

 The Taekwondo Humanitarian Foundation, or THF, was designed to be part of the solution to this grave global crisis.
-It is the brainchild of the World Taekwondo Federation, or WTF.
-The two organizations share the same president, Dr. Chungwon Choue; the WTF supports the THF in some of its operations; and the two organizations share office space in Lausanne, Switzerland.
+It is the brainchild of World Taekwondo, or WT.
+The two organizations share the same president, Dr. Chungwon Choue; the WT supports the THF in some of its operations; and the two organizations share office space in Lausanne, Switzerland.

-However, the THF is not part of the WTF.
+However, the THF is not part of the WT.
 It is a charitable foundation established under Swiss law in April 2016.
-The two bodies, the THF and WTF, are financially and organizationally independent.
+The two bodies, the THF and WT, are financially and organizationally independent.

 The THF was officially announced to the world in a speech to the UN Headquarters in New York by Dr. Choue on Sept.
 21, 2015.